Justice-Reaper/graphQLConverter/README.md

 # graphQLConverter

 This script converts a GraphQL JSON into an x-www-form-urlencoded format, commonly used in HTTP requests with Content-Type: application/x-www-form-urlencoded.
-It also cleans the JSON of unnecessary characters (like line breaks, tabs, and multiple spaces) to ensure the resulting string is valid and optimized for web requests.
+It also cleans the JSON of unnecessary characters (like line breaks, tabs, and multiple spaces) to ensure the resulting string is valid and optimized for web requests

 ## Features